clayton-galy/write-ups/README.md

 This is a list of my rough write-ups

-Most of them were written as notes for myself while completing the CTFs and were not intentially created as walkthroughs
+Most of these were written as notes for myself while completing the CTFs and were not intentially created as walkthroughs

 I am continually adding to this list as I find time with school and personal life